 - DDR5 doubles the number of memory bank groups and improves the speed at which groups can be refreshed.

-With a 12th Gen Intel® Core™ CPU, you’ve got the option to build a system using either tried-and-tested DDR4 RAM or new DDR5 sticks.
-If you decide to stick with DDR4 for now, a 12th Gen Intel® Core™ processor leaves you the option to upgrade to DDR5 in future, as the technology matures and DDR5 kits improve in speed and capacity.
+With a Intel® Core™ desktop processor, you’ve got the option to build a system using either tried-and-tested DDR4 RAM or new DDR5 sticks.
+If you decide to stick with DDR4 for now, a Intel® Core™ processor leaves you the option to upgrade to DDR5 down the road.

-All 12th Gen desktop CPUs feature unlocked memory support, providing more freedom to fine-tune your RAM’s performance.
+Many Intel® Core™ desktop processors feature unlocked memory support, providing more freedom to fine-tune your RAM’s performance.
 Use DDR5 profiles on Intel® Extreme Memory Profile 3.0 (XMP 3.0) to easily overclock your memory and create new custom profiles to adjust behavior.

 What Is PCIe 5.0?

-12th Gen Intel® Core™ CPUs are at the forefront of the industry transition to PCIe 5.0.
+The latest Intel® Core™ desktop processors are at the forefront of the industry transition to PCIe 5.0.
 PCIe 5.0 doubles the bandwidth of 4.0, which means your system will be ready for the next generation of SSDs and discrete GPUs.

-PCIe is the high-bandwidth expansion bus used to connect graphics cards, SSDs, and other peripherals to your motherboard.
+PCIe is an expansion bus.
+Capable of transferring data at high speeds, it’s used to connect high-performance peripherals like graphics cards and SSDs to your motherboard.
 Each generation of PCIe doubles in throughput, with PCIe 5.0 providing theoretical maximum data transfer speeds of 32 GT/s.

 - Full backwards compatibility with PCIe 4.0 and 3.0 devices.